 Why Write?
 Tips for reluctant writers

 Why write when so many forces in the world seem hurled against writing?
+Tech such as ChatGPT makes it seem like we don’t need to bother.
 Writing is back-breaking, mind-breaking work.
-Kids (boys especially!) might ask: Why bother?
+Kids (boys especially!) might ask: What’s the point?
 Here’s why…….

 Writing can teach you to think

 There’s jumble and unconscious rumble in our minds most of the time.
 Our kids (and us) live in a stream of information, and most of that stream doesn’t really go anywhere.
-Use this example with your son: writing can help your son to discipline (or train) his mind the same way that a workout disciplines the body.
-Writing can help him to reason and to give reasons.
+Use this example with students: writing can help them to discipline (or train) their mind the same way that a workout disciplines the body.
+Writing can help them to reason and to give reasons.

 Starting a story takes guts

-Boys can verbally tell you a story, often chatting for many minutes.
+Kids can verbally tell you a story, often chatting for many minutes.
 But as soon as paper and pencil are produced……. it becomes a ghost-white page that haunts them.
 Basically, starting takes guts.
-Look at writing a story like football – throw yourself into the game, all out, head down and body on the line into the opposition.
+Look at writing a story like football or netball or tennis – throw yourself into the game, all out, head down and body on the line to face the opposition.
 They need to just start.

-Writing for boys can be daunting: scary and harrowing.
-So, make writing a regular encounter for your son.
-Get them to fill in information on the family calendar, write lists, write a letter to Grandma, a note of thanks, write jokes on bits of paper, use a shoe box as a letterbox.
+Writing for students can be daunting and overwhelming.
+So, make writing a regular encounter for them – fill in information on the family calendar, write lists, write a letter to Grandma, a note of thanks, write jokes on bits of paper, use a shoe box as a letterbox.

 Here are some more inspiring ideas to get writing:

-- Make them a Story Box – fill it with action heroes, dinosaurs, cars, pictures of sports/sportspeople, something from nature or anything that is special to them.
+- For younger classes, make them a Story Box – fill it with action heroes, dinosaurs, cars, pictures of sports/sportspeople, something from nature or anything that is special to them.

-- Check out this online Sentence Starter This will deliberately help your son to move past their fear of coming up with ideas.
+- This is fun!
+Check out this online Sentence Starter This will deliberately help your students to move past their fear of coming up with ideas.
+Teachers can cast this to the whiteboard and have fun with the class.

 - Use Comic Strips (free templates can be downloaded and printed).
-A comic strip can be useful for planning out your son’s story.
+A comic strip can be useful for planning out a child’s ideas for a story.

 Check out our blogs for more ideas and tips.